Prozi/euthanasia/README.md

 # euthanasia

-when node.js process uses too much memory, allow it to exit(0)
+when your node.js process uses too much memory, allow it to gracefully exit